jbreeden/net-snmp2/README.md

 ----

 - Add `inform` support to trap handlers.
 (Currently supports v1 & v2 traps).
+- TrapHandler & Agent support doesn't work on default Windows build of net-snmp libraries, due to certain functions not being exported in the dll.
+This can be fixed by adding "NETSNMP_IMPORT" before the functions that are missing it in the snmp_api.h file and compiling net-snmp again.
+This is actually rather painless, as net-snmp has a nice build.bat file in the win32 folder that does everything for you.
+Still, this should be fixed.
 - Fix rdocs.
 Original gem was using a different comment format...
 I've opted for markdown.
 The generated rdocs are probably garbage.
   + The [wiki](https://github.com/jbreeden/net-snmp2/wiki) has the best documentation for now.
   + All the specs are passing, so that's another good place to go for information.